 In Delaware a police officer needs "reasonable articulable suspicion" that you are breaking a law to pull your vehicle over.
 If the officer does not have this suspicion and made an illegal stop, all the evidence in the case following the stop will be thrown out.
 Traffic offenses are the most common way for a police officer patrolling for DUIs to stop you.
 The officer can trail your vehicle for an unlimited amount of time in Delaware.
 He can pull you over if he observes a single traffic offense.
 However, here are a few technicalities to watch out for that could help you beat your Delaware DUI:

-Swerving within your lane is not a violation
+- swerving within your lane is not a violation

-Crossing over lane lines per Delaware code is not necessarily a violation in Delaware
+- crossing over lane lines per Delaware code is not necessarily a violation in Delaware

-There is no specific number of car lengths or trailing distance that you have to maintain for the charge of Following a vehicle too closely.
+- there is no specific number of car lengths or trailing distance that you have to maintain for the charge of Following a vehicle too closely.
 Your following distance must be reasonable based on the conditions.

-For speeding violations, the police officer must have the tuning forks of his radar device calibrated and provide those records to the defense.
+- for speeding violations, the police officer must have the tuning forks of his radar device calibrated and provide those records to the defense.

 In Delaware, if the police lose or destroy any piece of evidence the court may assume that the missing evidence would be favorable to the defendant.
 So, let's say the police negligently did not preserve the MVR or "dash cam video" of the DUI.
 The court may presume that everything on the video would be favorable to the defense.
 This would result in your acquittal.

-Another way to beat a dui on a discovery violation is late disclosure of evidence.
+Another way to beat a Delaware DUI on a discovery violation is late disclosure of evidence.
 One of the first things that my office does is send out a discovery letter requesting all the evidence from the prosecutor.
 Usually, the prosecutor will respond by sending a discovery packet with the police report.
 However, the prosecutor could forget to provide a piece of evidence or part of a report and throw it on defense counsel's table the day of trial.
 At that point the trial judge has the power to 1) order that the discovery be produced; 2) grant a continuance or 3) exclude the evidence.
 Defense counsel should always ask to exclude the evidence on the day of trial.
-If this motion is granted, it could help you beat your DUI.3.
+If this motion is granted, it could help you beat your DUI.4.
 Compelled Field Sobriety Tests

-When you refuse a blood or breath test in a DUI case, the government can still prosecute you for DUI under an impairment theory.
+When you refuse a blood or breath test in a DUI case, the State of Delaware can still prosecute you for DUI under an impairment theory.
 They must prove beyond a reasonable doubt that you were less able to drive your vehicle than you ordinarily would have been because of consumption of alcohol.
 This can be a difficult task for the prosecution if the defendant refused field sobriety tests or performed well on field sobriety tests.Contact Us